 Polar H9 Review

 This Polar H9 Review looks in detail at Polar’s new ‘best value’ chest strap.
-If you just want a chest strap that will work with ‘whatever’, then the Polar H9 is the one to go for.
-Just get one!
-If you have more unusual needs like 2xBLE then read on…
+If you just want a chest strap that will work with any sports watch or sports app, then the Polar H9 is the one to go for.
+If you have more unusual needs like 2xBLE connections (!) then read on…

 The much older Polar H7 was superseded in 2017 by the Polar H10 model which was a newer and better chest-strap heart rate monitor (HRM).
 The new Polar H9 is a pared-back version of the H10 with slightly fewer features and a different strap.